Nicojaw/104a-A4/README.md

 Nico Williams spent			10 hours driving.
 Brandon Rullamas spent 		10 hours driving.

-Please grade the work submitted by nijowill@ucsc.edu and not the work submitted by brullama@ucsc.edu.
+Please grade the work submitted by brullama@ucsc.edu and not the work submitted by nijowill@ucsc.edu.